Blog

 "Should you use book value or market value weights?" — Always market values.
 Book values reflect historical costs, not what investors would pay today.
 Using book values would understate the equity weight for most companies.

-"Why do we use levered beta?" — Because we want the beta to reflect the actual financial risk of the company, including its debt.
+"Why do we use levered beta?" — Because beta should reflect the actual financial risk of the company, including its debt.
 If comparing across peers with different leverage, unlever first, then re-lever at the target's structure.

 Take Your Preparation Further